 - 10 points for Maintenance funds

-Please note for Tier 2 Minister of Religion visa there is no requirement for the Appropriate Salary.
+Please note there is are no requirements for the Appropriate Salary.

-Perhaps, a Tier 2 Minister of Religion visa applicant can score 50 points for the CoS if the applicant confirms with the sponsor that they have indicated that a resident labour market test has been completed on the CoS, or
+Perhaps, an applicant can score 50 points for the CoS if the applicant confirms with the sponsor that they have indicated that a resident labour market test has been completed on the CoS, or

 - the sponsor has justified that the role is supernumerary.
 And the applicant will not fill a vacant position a settled worker can fill.
 And also the applicant intends to be based in the UK for the duration of permission to stay

 - that the role involves living mainly within and being a member of a religious order, which is a lineage of communities or of people who live in some way set apart from society in accordance with their specific religious devotion.
 For example, an order of nuns or monks